 Plan year July 1 through June 30.
-Eligibility State troopers, conservation officers, certain crime bureau and gamblin enforcement officers, and certain other persons listed in Minnesota Sta 352B.011 subdivision 10.
-Contributions Percent of Salary: - - Effective as of Member Regular Employer Supplemental Employer Total Prior to July 1, 2018 14.40% 21.60% 0.00% 36.00% July 1, 2018 14.90% 22.35% 1.75% 39.00% July 1, 2019 14.90% 23.10% 3.00% 41.00% July 1, 2020 15.40% 23.10% 5.00% 43.50% July 1, 2021 and later 15.40% 23.10% 7.00% 45.50% Supplemental employe funded on a market val Member contributions ue of asse ts basis. · Revenue Code 414(h).
+Eligibility State troopers, conservation officers, certain crime bureau and gambling enforcement officers, and certain other persons listed in Minnesota Statutes 352B.011 subdivision 10.
+Contributions Percent of Salary: Regular Supplemental Effective as of Member Employer Employer Total July 1, 2021 15.40% 23.10% 7.00% 45.50% Supplemental employer contributions remain in effect until the plan is 100% funded on a market value of assets basis.
+Member contributions are "picked up" according to the provisions of Internal Revenue Code 414(h).
 State contributions \$1 million paid annually on October 1 until the earlier of 1) both the Public Employees Retirement Association Police and Fire Plan and the State Patrol Retirement Fund attaining 90% funded status (on an actuarial value of assets basis), or 2) July 1, 2048.
 Allowable service Service during which member contributions were deducted.
 Includes period receiving temporary Worker's Compensation and reduced salary from employer.
 See Normal Retirement benefit definition on the following page for information about service limits.
-Salary Salaries excluding lump sum payn nents at se paration.
+Salary Salaries excluding lump sum payments at separation.
 Average salary Average of the five highest years of Salary.
 Average Salary is based on all Allowable Service if less than five years.
 Average Salary is based on all years without regard to any service limits.